pp62 (2006)

 • For the rest, there appears to be some luminosity dependence, and it goes it the correct direction for this field (negative slope for positive field).

 • The east and west TPC are offset from each other.
-My first guess on this was that the Field Cage Shorts wasn't doing it's job so well on the east, and this was causing a shifted sDCA.
+My first guess on this was that the You do not have access to view this node wasn't doing it's job so well on the east, and this was causing a shifted sDCA.
 But other east-west differences show up (see the next section) which hint that the shorted ring may not be the problem.

 • The overall effects are small, with sDCA values generally of a few hundred microns.
 A plot of the track-by-track sDCA can be found here, and I estimate that overall the sDCA is offset from zero by about 300-400 microns, with an RMS of about 500 microns (due to the luminosity range).